Understanding Transportation Management Systems

 GoComet

 GoComet is an AI-powered cloud-based TMS that focuses on reducing freight costs and enhancing shipment visibility.
 It provides tools like freight rate benchmarking, real-time tracking, and automated workflows.
-The platform is ideal for small and mid-sized businesses aiming to simplify logistics while saving money.
+The platform is ideal for all small as well as large-sized businesses aiming to simplify logistics while saving money.

 Manhattan Associates